Four Astronauts Safely Return Home from International Space Station

-The astronauts departed the space station on Sunday and spent the day aboard the Crew Dragon capsule as it maneuvered through Earth’s orbit.
-The capsule, traveling at speeds of over 17,000 miles per hour, went through intense heat as it reentered the Earth’s atmosphere.
-However, the crew members were protected by a heat shield, maintaining comfortable temperatures inside the spacecraft.
+The astronauts left the ISS on Sunday morning and spent the day aboard the Crew Dragon capsule as it maneuvered through Earth’s orbit.
+The capsule reached a speed of over 17,000 miles per hour before beginning its descent.
+As it reentered Earth’s atmosphere, the exterior of the spacecraft heated up to approximately 3,500 degrees Fahrenheit.
+However, inside the cabin, the astronauts were protected by a heat shield and experienced comfortable temperatures.
+The capsule deployed parachutes to slow its descent, and rescue crews were ready to retrieve the spacecraft from the ocean.

-To slow down its descent, the capsule deployed parachutes before splashing down in the ocean.
-Rescue crews were prepared to retrieve the spacecraft and perform final safety checks before the astronauts could disembark.

-Before leaving the ISS, NASA closely monitored the impact of Hurricane Idalia, which had made landfall in Florida.
-Despite the storm’s effects in the region, the return mission proceeded safely.

 Sources: